-Kittell recently reshared a social media post that said, in all caps, “It didn’t start with the gas chambers ….
+Kittell reshared a social media post in September that said, in all caps, “It didn’t start with the gas chambers ….
 It started when good people turned a blind eye and let it happen.”

 Another shared post features a picture of a man in a mask and a reference to Nazi Germany, with the question, “How could people let it get to that point?”

 Milwaukee Jewish Federation issued a statement in October on Holocaust comparisons.

 “The Milwaukee Jewish Federation is dismayed by the increasingly frequent Holocaust comparisons being made in local public discourse, as well as on social and news media,” according to the Federation statement.
 “Invoking Nazi imagery and rhetoric to express a position on public health protocols and other current issues that do not involve the systematic genocide of an entire people, trivializes the brutal murders of the six million Jews and five million other human beings.
 It harms the Jewish community and others by dishonoring the memories of family and loved ones who were killed, as well as needlessly stirring up painful experiences of Holocaust survivors and their descendants.”

 The Federation statement acknowledges that individuals are entitled to their opinions on public policies.
 But it adds that “making false equivalencies to the Holocaust must be condemned because they open the door to Holocaust denial and other forms of dangerous antisemitism.
 The Jewish community calls on our elected officials, community leaders, and engaged citizens to stop using the Holocaust to make political points.
 It is unacceptable, and those who do so must be held accountable.”